Moffein/Starstorm2Unofficial/README.md

 ## Installation

 **If updating from 0.8.0 and below, uninstall the previous version before installing the latest version.**

-**If installing manually without r2modman, be sure you place the Assets folder in the same folder as the dll**
+**If installing manually without r2modman, be sure you place the Assets folder in the same folder as the dll.**

 1. Download the latest zip from [Releases](https://github.com/Moffein/Starstorm2Unofficial/releases).
 2. In r2modman, go to Settings -> Import Local Mod